Myles Straw Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.2 K/9, which ranks 25th in MLB.
+- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.53).
+- The Rockies have the 27th-ranked team ERA among all league pitching staffs (5.29).

-- Rockies pitchers combine to give up the third-most home runs in baseball (34 total, 1.5 per game).
+- The Rockies give up the third-most home runs in baseball (34 total, 1.4 per game).

-- The Rockies are sending Gomber (0-4) out to make his fifth start of the season.
-He is 0-4 with a 12.12 ERA and 12 strikeouts through 16 1/3 innings pitched.
+- Feltner (1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched) gets the start for the Rockies, his fifth of the season.

-- The lefty last appeared on Wednesday against the Pittsburgh Pirates, when he threw two innings, allowing nine earned runs while giving up nine hits.
+- The right-hander last pitched on Thursday against the Philadelphia Phillies, when he went 5 2/3 scoreless innings while giving up three hits.

-- In four games this season, the 29-year-old has an ERA of 12.12, with 6.6 strikeouts per nine innings.
-Opponents are batting .356 against him.
+- The 26-year-old has amassed an ERA of 6.16, with 9.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.